23 FAQs on choosing and using accounting software in your business

 Accounting software is designed to hold all your company's financial records.
 Maintaining extra records outside of the software takes more time and - if you're using the software properly - is unlikely to bring you significant benefits.

-You should also maintain separate copies of key accounting documents, like your annual accounts and submitted VAT returns.
+You should also maintain separate copies of key accounting documents, like your annual accounts and VAT returns.